turingschool/curriculum/source/academy/workshops/objects_and_methods.markdown

 We're assuming that the `bag` method returns a `Bag` object, and then we're calling `empty?` on it.

-So let's give the Trick-or-Treater object a `Bag`:
+So let's give the Trick-or-Treater object a `Bag` object that it can return to us:

 ```ruby
 class TrickOrTreater